-Badly maligned it may be, I still like Star Trek V: The Final Frontier.
-I’ll gladly acknowledge its many flaws, but I think its foes too quickly dismiss its positives.
+I will gladly acknowledge the many flaws of Star Trek V: The Final Frontier, but I think its foes too quickly dismiss its positives.
 It remains possibly the most introspective and deepest of the Trek flicks, and that tone makes it interesting.

-The Blu-ray provides fairly good picture and excellent audio.
+The Blu-ray provides excellent audio and erratic visuals.
 The extras remain a bit more superficial than I’d like, as they don’t delve much into the film’s problems.
 Nonetheless, they cover the production reasonably well.
-The minor problems with the visuals mean that the Blu-ray isn’t a slam-dunk, but it does give us the best rendition of the film to date.
+The picture issues make this an iffy release.

-To rate this film visit the Director's Edition review of the STAR TREK V: THE FINAL FRONTIER
+To rate this film visit the DVD review of the STAR TREK V: THE FINAL FRONTIER